settings icon

 4. While each Person is fully and completely God, the Persons are not identical.

-These four claims are universally accepted by all professing Christians whether they are Roman Catholic or Protestant.
-Each of these four claims can be defended from Scripture.
-If we accept these as true and clear, then we should be able to compare the doctrine of eternal generation against these and see if they hold up.
+These four claims are universally accepted by all professing Christians whether Roman Catholic or Protestant.
+Each of these four claims can be defended with Scripture.
+If we accept these as true, then we should be able to compare the doctrine of eternal generation against these and see if it holds up.

-The doctrine of eternal generation essentially teaches that God the Father eternally and by necessity generates or begets God the Son in such a way that the substance (divine essence) of God is not divided.
-The Person of God the Son derives His deity from this generation.
+The doctrine of eternal generation essentially teaches that God the Father eternally and by necessity generates or begets God the Son in such a way that the substance (the divine essence) of God is not divided.
 In other words, there is a communication of the whole, indivisible substance of the Godhead so that God the Son is the exact representation (or express image) of God the Father.
 There is still one divine essence that eternally exists in two persons through eternal generation.
 Reformed theologian Louis Berkhof states the doctrine of eternal generation in this way:

-It is that eternal and necessary act of the first person in the Trinity, whereby He, within the divine Being, is the ground of a second personal subsistence like His own, and puts this second person in possession of the whole divine essence, without any division, alienation, or change (Systematic Theology, pg.
+It is that eternal and necessary act of the first person in the Trinity, whereby He, within the divine Being, is the ground of a second personal subsistence like His own, and puts this second person in possession of the whole divine essence, without any division, alienation, or change (Systematic Theology, Eerdmans, 1938, p.
 94).

-So we see that eternal generation is an act performed by the First Person of the Trinity.
+So, we see that eternal generation is an act performed by the First Person of the Trinity.
 Furthermore, this act by the First Person is necessarily and eternally performed.
-Finally, the result of this act is the generation of the Second Person of the Trinity in such a way that the entire divine essence is communicated from the First Person to the Second Person.
+Finally, the result of this act is the generation of the Second Person of the Trinity in such a way that the entire divine essence is communicated from the Father to the Son.

-Because of this act of eternal generation, the relational terms, “Father” and “Son,” come to describe the First and Second Persons of the Trinity.
-The Father eternally generates the Son, and the Son is eternally generated by the Father.
-This is similar to human generation (which, to note, is neither eternal nor necessary).
-Just as a human father ‘generates’ or ‘begets’ a human son, so the divine Father eternally and necessarily ‘begets’ the divine Son.
+Because of this act of eternal generation, the relational terms Father and Son are used to identify the First and Second Persons of the Trinity.
+The Father eternally generates the Son, and the Son (having no beginning or end) is eternally generated by the Father.
+This is similar to human generation (which, we note, is neither eternal nor necessary) in that human fathers also “generate” or “beget” human sons in their own image.

-Because of this analogy, the doctrine of eternal generation has come under attack.
-The idea of begetting or generation implies a creation in time; furthermore, it also implies an ontological dependence.
-In response to this, we should note that as was mentioned earlier, all human analogies regarding the mystery of the Trinity eventually breakdown, so we don’t want to carry our analogies too far.
-Secondly, the qualifiers ‘eternally’ and ‘necessarily’ should be enough to remove any concerns of a temporal or subordinate relationship between the Father and the Son.
-The qualifier ‘eternal’ removes this relationship from the constraints of time and space; there was no beginning, nor will there be an end to the generation of the Son from the Father.
-The qualifier ‘necessarily’ removes any ontological dependence between the Father and the Son; the Son must be generated from the Father and the Father must generate the Son.
+The doctrine of eternal generation is sometimes attacked on the basis that the idea of begetting implies a creation in time or that it suggests an ontological dependence.
+In response, we note that all human analogies regarding the Trinity eventually break down, so we can’t carry our analogies too far.
+Also, the qualifiers eternally and necessarily should remove any concerns of a temporal or subordinate relationship between the Father and the Son.
+The qualifier eternal removes this relationship from the constraints of time and space; there was no beginning, and will be no end to the generation of the Son from the Father.
+The qualifier necessarily removes any ontological dependence between the Father and the Son; the Son must be generated from the Father, and the Father must generate the Son.

-While the terms “Father” and “Son” help us to analogize this relationship, they still in a very real way explain the relationship between the First and Second Person of the Trinity.
-There is a hierarchical and functional order being described here; one that will define the activity of Father and Son in the economy of creation and salvation.
-The Father ‘speaks’ the universe into existence and the Son is the agent of that creation.
-The Father elects the chosen unto salvation and the Son provides the necessary atonement.
-The Father sends the Son and not the other way around.
+The terms Father and Son do more than analogize the relationship between the First and Second Person of the Trinity; they also help explain a theological truth.
+There is a hierarchical and functional order being described here—one that defines the activity of Father and Son in the economy of creation and salvation.
+The Father speaks the universe into existence, and the Son is the agent of that creation.
+The Father elects the chosen unto salvation, and the Son provides the necessary atonement.
+The Father sends the Son, and not the other way around.
 This hierarchy of role and function in no way diminishes the ontological equality between the Father and the Son; they are both essentially God, sharing equally in the full divine essence.
-So the terms “Father” and “Son,” far from being a mere anthropomorphism to help us understand the relationship between the First and Second Persons, goes to the heart of defining this necessary and eternal relationship.
-As such, the doctrine of eternal generation is clearly in line with the four assertions mentioned above.
+So, the terms Father and Son, far from being a mere anthropomorphism, go to the heart of defining this necessary and eternal relationship.
+As such, the doctrine of eternal generation is clearly in line with our four assertions concerning the Trinity, above.

 Is this doctrine supported in Scripture?
 Consider the following verses: